Kyte-Aryus/CMSC-621-Filesystem/README.md

 ## Notes.

-Right now, a three node cluster will be created.
-All the containers in the cluster are automatically attached to a same network.
-I also have a RabbitMQ manager node start for monitoring.
-Note that the manager node is not needed for the filesystem to run, it is just used for monitoring.
-I'm using a bind mount so that the code in the containers is always synced with whatever the code is in the repo on the host.
-The nodes are based on the RabbitMQ image.
 On container start, `src/loopback.py` is run.

-1. For some reason, detailed node statistics are not showing up on the manager monitor.
+For some reason, detailed node statistics are not showing up on the manager monitor.
-2. For replication to occur, we need to use a queue type that supports replication: https://www.rabbitmq.com/clustering.html#cluster-membership